 They are however low in phytates and are quite flavoursome raw, roasted or steamed.
 I would treat these guys as you would a starch and have them in moderation.

 Hazelnuts, also known as filberts, are not a popular nut, unless you consider Nutella your hazelnut source.
-God knows why, because roasting these and sprinkling them onto salads makes for an an amazing experience.
+Roasting these and sprinkling them onto salads makes for an an amazing experience.
 They might be worth your attention though given their nutrient profile.
 Hazelnuts are rich in healthy fats (MUFA, LA, SFA), manganese, copper, vitamin E and have a decent amount of magnesium and iron.
 Hazelnuts have moderate levels of phytates and can be soaked for 8-12 hours.